wbalmer/petitRADTRANS/docs/content/contributing.rst

 ============
 Contributing
 ============
 We welcome all kind of contributions to petitRADTRANS.

 Suggestions and reporting issues
 ================================
 We always aim to enhance petitRADTRANS, so do not hesitate to report bugs or propose new features or other suggestions.
 The preferred way in both cases is to create a new issue on the `petitRADTRANS gitlab <https://gitlab.com/mauricemolli/petitRADTRANS/-/issues>`_.

 Alternatively, you can directly contact members of the development team via e-mail.

 Guidelines to report an issue
 -----------------------------
 While we are happy to help everyone in need, please only report direct petitRADTRANS-related issues.
 Most of the time issues from, for example, setups (Mac, Conda, compilers, ...) are not related to and cannot be fixed by petitRADTRANS.
-For these issues you can advantageously (i.e. have a quicker, more useful answer) use Q&A platforms such as `stackeoverflow <https://stackoverflow.co/>`_.
+For these issues you can advantageously (i.e. have a quicker, more useful answer) use Q&A platforms such as `stackoverflow <https://stackoverflow.co/>`_.
 In case of doubt, contact the petitRADTRANS team, and we will do our best to help you.

 When reporting an issue, make sure of the following:
     - use a clear title for the issue,
-    - take a few lines to describe your issue,
+    - add a few lines to describe your issue,
     - add relevant information,
     - always include an example that can be used by the developers to reproduce your issue,
     - for large scripts or console outputs (more than ~20 lines), please use attached files,
-    - if your issue is resolved (by yourself or a developer), **please report it**: this can help other people and also the developer team.
+    - if your issue is resolved (by yourself or a developer), **please report it**, especially if you solved the issue yourself: this can help other people and also the developer team.

 Adding new opacities
 ====================

-You can add new opacities following the instruction in the :doc:`corresponding section <opa_add>`.
+You can add new opacities following the instruction in the :doc:`corresponding section <adding_opacities>`.

-If you add opacities which are not available through the Exomol website, and if you are particularly nice, you can share these opacities with us.
+If you add opacities which are not available through the ExoMol website, and if you are particularly nice, you can share these opacities with us.
 We would then make them available to the other petitRADTRANS users via this website, while properly attributing your contribution.

 Contribute code
 ===============
 Development setup and how to submit changes
 -------------------------------------------
 If you would like to make a fix or add a feature to petitRADTRANS, you may proceed as follows:
     1. Install `Git <https://git-scm.com/>`_.
     2. Sign up to `Gitlab <https://gitlab.com/>`_.